This sourdough is started in the evening, fermented overnight at room temperature and baked the next day.

 - Salt- .8 oz/22g

-Work in the remaining flour with your hands until all of the flour is incorporated.
+Work all ingredients together with your hands until incorporated.
 Then cover the dough, so it won’t dry out and let set overnight at room temperature.

 Next morning fold dough down and separate into three loaves weighing around 1 lb 5 oz each.
 Shape and let final proof.
 I staggered shaping the loaves thirty minutes apart.
-It took six hours for the final proof so don’t get impatient.
-When you feel the dough has about an hour until it is ready to bak, preheat your oven and baking stone to 480 degrees.
+It took two hours for the final proof but your dough could take less time or take longer.
+When you feel the dough has about an hour until it is ready to bake, preheat your oven and baking stone to 480 degrees.

 When you are almost ready to bake your first loaf, put your roasting pan into the oven to preheat for about five minutes.
 Then slash, spray, cover your loaf with the roasting lid and bake your first loaf, turning your oven down to 450 degrees for the first 20 minutes.
 After the 20 minutes, take off the roasting lid, using hot mitts and being careful when removing the lid as hot steam escapes.